ParisNeo/safe_store/README.md

 You can also specify a custom tokenizer during `SafeStore` initialization if you have specific needs.

 ### Enriching Your Data with Metadata
 Metadata is extra information about your documents that provides crucial context.
 You can attach a dictionary of key-value pairs to any document you add to `safe_store`.
-This metadata is then automatically used to enrich the search results, leading to more accurate and context-aware answers in your RAG pipeline.

 **How to Add Metadata:**
 Simply pass a dictionary to the `metadata` parameter when adding content.